april19833/currency-1.5/contracts/README.md

 #### Community Governance

-The responsibility of EcoGovernance in this system is to manage the proposals going through governance, to track their votes, and to allocate their rewards.
-Specifically, the EcoGovernance contract:
+The responsibility of CommunityGovernance in this system is to manage the proposals going through governance, to track their votes, and to allocate their rewards.
+Specifically, the CommunityGovernance contract:

 - Stores the number of total votes for each cycle
 - Allows users to register proposals